itsjesushx/TheSushiRoles/README.md

 You can set whether the Sheriff can kill the Spy or not (in order to keep the lie alive).

 **NOTE:**
-- If the Spy gets sidekicked, it still will appear red to the Impostors.
+- If the Spy gets recruited, it still will appear red to the Impostors.

 ### Game Options
 | Name | Description